Multimeter vs Voltmeter: What is the Difference

 • Convenience: Instead of having separate tools for each measurement, a multimeter combines them all into one device.

-• Accuracy: Modern digital multimeters provide precise measurements, often with an accuracy of ±0.5% for voltage and current readings.
+• Accuracy: Modern auto-ranging digital multimeters provide precise measurements, often with an accuracy of ±0.5% for voltage and current readings — far more convenient than manual-ranging models for HVAC diagnostics and automotive electrical work.
 The high input resistance of modern digital multimeters ensures accurate measurements by minimizing the impact on the circuits being tested.

 • Safety: It helps in safely testing electrical circuits to ensure they are working correctly and to prevent any electrical hazards.